stepanzabelin/clirio/README.md

 # Clirio

-A mini framework for node.js command-line interfaces based on ts, decorators, DTOs
+A mini framework for node.js command-line interfaces based on TypeScript, decorators, DTOs

 > **NOTE**
 > This lib is _alpha quality_.
-There is no guarantee it will be reliably
+There is no guarantee it will be reliably.
-> The documentation also needs to be corrected
+> The documentation also needs to be corrected, feel free to do it

 - [Clirio.js](#clirio)
   - [Installation](#installation)